Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

-The number of phantoms used for training differs between experiments, with experiments d1) to d3) consisting of 3,000 training phantoms, while experiment d) has 9,000 training phantoms. the number of episodes required for convergence during training also varies among experiments, with experiment d1) requiring 100,000 episodes, experiments d2) and d3) requiring 150,000 episodes, and experiment d4) requiring 300,000 episodes.

-To assess the generalization ability of the Actor-Critic agent, a set of testing experiments for d2) to d4) is performed to evaluate its ability to identify previously unseen rotations of phantoms, representing out-of-distribution data.
-The number of test phantoms varies across the conducted experiments, denoted as d2) to d4).
-Specifically, 300 test phantoms are used in experiments d2) and d3), while 900 are used in experiments d4).

 In addition, we consider two reward functions: incremental and end-to-end settings.
 An equidistant policy is introduced as a benchmark to compare the performance of the Actor-Critic policy with un-informed and non-adaptive angle selection method.

-The subsequent sections will present the training and testing outcomes on the aforementioned data set and compare the Actor-Critic policies utilizing two reward settings and the equidistant policy.
+Significantly, Experiments 1, 2, 3, 4, and 6 employ distinct policies, each specifically tailored to their respective training datasets.
+Conversely, Experiment 5 adopts either the policy developed in Experiment 4 or a newly trained policy encompassing multiple datasets, to thoroughly evaluate and validate its ability to generalize.